Mauregina/Mauregina/README.md

 ## 💜 Hi, my name is <strong>Maura Regina!</strong>

 🔭 I love coding!
-I’m currently working as a QA Engineer focusing on API testing using Postman.
+I’m currently working as a QA Engineer focusing on API testing using Postman and JavaScript in the request scripts.

 🌱 I am also upgrading my QA skills by learning new testing tools such as Cumcumber, Selenium, Cypress, etc.